Settler colonialism: Israel

 Lorenzo Veracini describes Israel as a "settler colonial polity", and writes that it could celebrate its anticolonial struggle in 1948 because it had colonial relationships inside and outside Israel's new borders.
 Veracini believes the possibility of an Israeli disengagement is always latent and this relationship could be severed through a one state solution.
 (Note: Veracini says this could be an "accommodation of a Palestinian Israeli autonomy within the institutions of the Israeli state".)
 Other commentators, such as Daiva Stasiulis, Nira Yuval-Davis, and Joseph Massad have included Israel in their global analysis of settler societies.
 Ilan Pappé describes Zionism and Israel in similar terms.
 Scholar Amal Jamal, from Tel Aviv University, has stated, "Israel was created by a settler-colonial movement of Jewish immigrants".
 Damien Short has accused Israel of carrying out genocide against Palestinians during the Israeli–Palestinian conflict since its inception within a settler colonial context.

 Critics of the paradigm argue that Zionism does not fit the traditional framework of colonialism.
 S. Ilan Troen views Zionism as the return of an indigenous population to its historic homeland, distinct from imperial expansion.
 Moses Lissak says that the settler-colonial thesis denies the idea that Zionism is the modern national movement of the Jewish people, seeking to reestablish a Jewish political entity in their historical territory.
 Lissak argues that Zionism was both a national movement and a settlement movement at the same time, so it was not, by definition, a colonial settlement movement.

+Japan

+The Japanese incorporation and settlement of Hokkaido in the 19th century has been described by historians as a form of settler colonialism.
+Hokkaido, then commonly known as Ezo, was inhabited by the Ainu people, whose political, economic, and cultural autonomy had already been eroded by earlier Japanese expansion.
+Following the Meiji Restoration, the Japanese government incorporated Hokkaido into the Japanese state and promoted large-scale settlement and economic development by ethnic Japanese.
+These policies involved the appropriation of Ainu land and resources and the assimilation of the Ainu into Japanese society.
+The resulting demographic transformation made the Ainu a small minority in their historical homeland.